AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

-It's the end of the halfling work-week, and you sit beside the other hired workers at at a table outside the _Ksippuktsimnmi_ clan hall, putting away the soft, slightly spongy flatbread that forms their main dietary staple.
+It's the end of the kender work-week, and you sit beside the other clanless workers at large table in the _Ksippuktsimnmi_ clan hall courtyard, putting away the soft, slightly spongy flatbread that forms their main dietary staple.

 The bread is made largely from refined _tsutssupkan_ starch,